thomastepi/express-portfolio-api/ReadMe.md

 This repository houses the Node.js and Express.js backend API for several projects:

 ## Portfolio Website:
-This API handles contact form submissions from your portfolio website.
-The form might collect information like name, email, and message content.
+This API handles contact form submissions from the portfolio website.
+The form collects the following information: name, email, type of inquiry, and message content.

 ## Sawyer Camp Farmers Common Initiative Group Website:
 This API manages functionalities for the Sawyer Camp Farmers website, including: